GiottoVerducci/rulebook2024/content.md

 action modifiers and reaction cards are always paid when the cards are played, regardless of the success of the action.

+> **ADVANCED RULES**\
+> An action cannot be undertaken if its cost or requirements cannot be met: but sometimes, things change during the action itself.
+If an action is successful (ie. not blocked), but its cost cannot be paid or its requirements are not met anymore, it fizzles.
+Its cost is paid to the extent possible and it has no effect.
+It is still considered successful.

 ### **Politics**